The renovation contract must:

 complete the work in compliance with the contract and all applicable government regulations (such as building codes and zoning restrictions);

-obtain the necessary building permits (including a certificate of occupancy, if required);
+obtain the necessary building permits (including a certificate of occupancy, upon completion of renovations, if required by local law);

 provide for appropriate remedies for resolving disputes (including an agreement to indemnify the borrower for all property losses or damages caused by the contractor’s employees or subcontractors).

-Fannie Mae has developed a model Construction Contract (Form 3734) to document the construction contract between the borrower and the contractor.
+Fannie Mae has developed a model Renovation Contract (Form 3730) to document the renovation contract between the borrower and the contractor.

-A construction loan agreement is a written agreement between the borrower and the lender that:
+A renovation loan agreement is a written agreement between the borrower and the lender that:

-states the events that constitute a borrower default and indicates the remedies available to the lender if the borrower defaults under the terms of either the construction contract or other loan documents
+states the events that constitute a borrower default and indicates the remedies available to the lender if the borrower defaults under the terms of either the renovation contract or other loan documents;

 requires the borrower to:

-includes provisions for extending the completion date if the construction (or renovation) cannot be completed on time as the result of a tornado, flood, or fire, and states the terms under which the lender may grant such extensions
+includes provisions for extending the completion date if the renovation cannot be completed on time as the result of a tornado, flood, or fire, and states the terms under which the lender may grant such extensions;

 includes provisions related to:

-the number and amount of payments that the lender is to make to the borrower and/or the contractor.
+the number and amount of payments that the lender is to make to the borrower and/or the contractor; and

-obligates the borrower and the contractor to enter into a construction agreement for all labor and materials to renovate the improvements, and provide the lender with a copy of:
+obligates the borrower and the contractor to enter into a renovation agreement for all labor and materials to renovate the improvements, and provide the lender with a copy of:

-the construction budget (which provides a timetable for stages of completion and the schedule for advances for payment of amounts due)
+the renovation budget (which provides a timetable for stages of completion and the schedule for advances for payment of amounts due);

 the requirements for requesting (and obtaining approval of) change orders.

-Fannie Mae has developed a model Construction Loan Agreement (Form 3735) to document the construction loan agreement between the borrower and the lender.
+Fannie Mae has developed a model Renovation Loan Agreement (Form 3731) to document the renovation loan agreement between the borrower and the lender.

 In order to receive proceeds from an advance, the lender must receive lien waivers from the contractor, all subcontractors, and suppliers upon completion of each stage.